Honduras: Trade

-Containers in these ports have been scanned since 2007 for radiation and other risk factors before they are allowed to depart for the United States.

 For economic development a 2012 memorandum of understanding with a group of international investors obtained Honduran government approval to build a zone (city) with its own laws, tax system, judiciary and police, but opponents brought a suit against it in the Supreme Court, calling it a "state within a state".
-In 2013, Honduras's Congress ratified Decree 120, which led to the establishment of ZEDEs.
+In 2013, Congress ratified Decree 120, which led to the establishment of Zone for Employment and Economic Development.
 The government began construction of the first zones in June 2015.